How graduates with any degree subject can start a career in quantity surveying or building surveying

 If you are self-funding a postgraduate course, look carefully at the types of courses available.
 You need to find a course with the best delivery method for you – full time, part time or via distance learning/online – and investigate the course’s employability record and the careers advice it provides its graduates.

 Most importantly, however, you need to choose an RICS-accredited course so that you can go on to work towards your APC – the professional qualification required to become a chartered surveyor.
-The RICS website provides a search function to find the courses they’ve accredited, so this is a good place to start your research.You can also check out the postgraduate section of this website for a list of course providers wanting to hear from you.
+Take a look at ricscourses.org and the postgraduate section of targetjobs to find RICS-accredited courses.